diovisgood/agrocode/README.md

-# My Solution to AGRO CODE Competition
+# My Solution to Agro Code Contest

-In November 2021 there was a **Machine Learning competition** in Russia.
+In November 2021 there was a **Machine Learning contest** in Russia.
 You can read about it here (in russian, of course):

 [https://contest.ds.agro-code.ru/competition](https://contest.ds.agro-code.ru/competition)